-The United States observes Daylight Savings Time (DST) from the 2nd Sunday of March until the 1st Sunday of November.
-Zimbabwe is in the South African Standard Time (SAST) and does not observe Daylight Savings Time.
-When it is noon time in Zimbabwe it will be 7:00pm EST or 6:00pm DST in New York.
+Zambia is in the South African Standard Time Zone(SAST) and does not observe Daylight Savings Time.
+When it is noon in Zambia, it will be 6:00pm in New York.

 EQUIPMENT

 Cameras

 From smartphones to SLR cameras, digital photography has now made it simpler than ever to preserve the memories experienced during once-in-a-lifetime adventures.
 Most digital cameras use either an SD (secure digital) card or a CF (compact flash) card that comes in a variety of storage capacities ranging from 2-128 GB (gigabytes).
 Depending on the megapixel size of your particular camera and the format in which you choose to shoot your images, an 8GB card can hold as few as 200 images shot in RAW format (normally shot by pros and serious amateurs) to just over 2000 images shot as JPEGs (most common format shot by enthusiasts).
 For those cameras with megapixels higher than 12, it is recommended that at least 4-8GB cards are used and that you should always bring more than one card in case of card failure or corruption (rare but possible).
 If you are bringing a laptop, external USB hard drives of 1-2 TB (terabytes) are compact, relatively inexpensive, and an excellent way to store tens of thousands of images.
 In addition to ensuring that you bring the charger and adaptor/converter for the location to where you are traveling, it is highly recommended that you bring at least one spare, fully charged battery for your camera.
 There may be locations where dependable power is not available for charging and spare batteries may prove to be invaluable and help ensure that you don't miss any photo opportunities.